- Ph.D., University of California, Irvine

 |Professor of Bible Exposition

-Program Director, Charles L. Feinberg Center (Talbot, New York Extension)
+Program Director, Charles L. Feinberg Center (Talbot School of Theology, New York Extension)

 |Adjunct Professor of New Testament Greek

-Robert Walter is a graduate of the Charles L. Feinberg Center and in addition to teaching Greek courses, he also serves as the Brooklyn Branch Director for Chosen People Ministries and co-leads Beth Sar Shalom Brooklyn, a Messianic congregation plant that meets in the Feinberg Center building.
+Robert Walter is a graduate of the Charles L. Feinberg Center.
+In addition to teaching Greek courses, he also serves as the Brooklyn Branch Director for Chosen People Ministries and co-leads Beth Sar Shalom Brooklyn, a Messianic congregation plant that meets in the Feinberg Center building.
 He is married with two children and plans to pursue a Ph.D. in the near future.

 Dr. John Coe